janfrederikstein/LUISS_ML_AI_Project_Clustering/README.md

 **Encode Categorical features**

-We used the `get_dummies` from pandas on our categorical features **location** and **accountType**.
+We used the `get_dummies` from pandas on our categorical features `location` and `accountType`.

 **Scale numerical values**

 `StandardScaler` is a preprocessing technique used in machine learning and statistics.
-It standardizes the features of a dataset by removing the mean and scaling each feature to unit variance.
+It standardizes the features of a dataset by removing the mean and dividing by the standard deviation, thus scaling each feature to unit variance.
 This process can be crucial for the performance of many algorithms, especially those that are sensitive to the scale of features.
 It is important to scale the data to ensure equalizing the importance of features, dealing with different units of measurement enhance interpretability.

 **Type of problem & concerns with data distribution**